South Africa

 Barriers to Resources

-Generally, the law does not impose any constraints on the ability of CSOs to seek and secure funding.
-There are no special rules for CSOs to receive foreign funding.
-CSOs are permitted to carry out commercial activities, either directly or through a for-profit subsidiary.
-CSOs can compete for government funds based on objective criteria.
-Government departments and development funding agencies have, however, been criticized by CSOs for having negatively impacted on the ability of CSOs to secure funding.
+In general, South African law does not impose constraints on the ability of CSOs to seek or secure funding, whether from domestic or foreign sources.
+There are no special restrictions on foreign funding, and CSOs are allowed to engage in commercial activities, either directly or through for-profit subsidiaries.
+CSOs may also compete for government funding based on objective criteria.
+However, government departments and development funding agencies have been criticized by CSOs for having negatively impacted on the ability of CSOs to secure funding.

 Barriers to Assembly